osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data selection configuration.md

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the DNP3 adapter to collect from your outstations.

-Depending on your data source configuration, your data selection configuration may be pre-populated by discovery.
+Depending on your data source configuration, your data selection configuration can be pre-populated by discovery.
 For more information, see [PI Adapter for DNP3 data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).

 ## Configure DNP3 data selection